Choosing a Sales Platform

 While it won’t give you the ability to get your inventory in front of millions of customers, a dropshipping website of your very own can provide you with advantages you won’t get any other way.
 You’ll get a lot of freedom, but you’ll have to make some compromises.

 Setting up a dropshipping website from scratch may sound overwhelming, especially if you don’t have any prior experience, but it’s surprisingly easy thanks to ecommerce software like Shopify.
 You can easily create a site and integrate an ecommerce plugin to make your store, no experience necessary.
-Is this the right choice for you?
+Chapter 3 of Oberlo’s Make Money From Home ebook offers some insight into the process.
+But is this the right choice for you?
 Here are some points to think about.

 Pros of Setting up Your Own Dropshipping Website